DevExpress-Examples/xaf-create-multitenant-application/README.md

-4. Create a Employee, setup sesurity rules to prohibit access to the Position class.
+4. Create a Employee, setup security rules to prohibit access to the Position class.

 5. Click LogOff and select SecondCompany in the Company Name combobox, enter as Admin.
 Setup sesurity rules to prohibit access to the Payment class.